mediamonks/muban/docs/v2/12-guides.md

 }
 ```

+> If you are planning on using JSON for all pages, it is recommended to remove the template file `{name_sc}.yaml` from the page directory: `build-tools/generator-templates/page/` and add a JSON variant: `{name_sc}.json`

 ### Using JavaScript for page files
 If you want dynamic data, add loops or something from the `process.env` you can use JavaScript as the source of your data.